hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/_index.md

 If you're using `IMap`/`ICache` as data sources, you have two basic
-choices: have Jet connect to a Hazelcast IMDG cluster, or use Jet itself to host the data (since a Jet cluster is at the same time a Hazelcest IMDG cluster).
+choices: have Jet connect to a Hazelcast IMDG cluster, or use Jet itself to host the data (since a Jet cluster is at the same time a Hazelcast IMDG cluster).
 In the second case Jet will automatically ensure a data-local access pattern, but there's a caveat: if the Jet job causes an error of unrestricted scope, such as `OutOfMemoryError` or